hanzydev/SpaceX/README.md

 curl -sSL https://raw.githubusercontent.com/hanzydev/SpaceX/main/installer.sh | bash
 ```

-## :handshake: Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## :page_facing_up: License

 This project is licensed under the GNU GPLv3 License - see the [LICENSE](https://choosealicense.com/licenses/gpl-3.0/) file for details.